byronknoll/EntityLog/README.md

 - **Convenient:** Easily editable manually if needed.
 - **Exportable:** Supports CSV, Excel, and API access.
-- **Flexible:** Can later connect to your own database if you want.
 - **Free:** No hosting fees.

 ---